lpviray/bomb-defuse-game/README.md

 The various instructions a player can receieve can include:<br/>

-Stage 1:
+Stage 1:</br>
-If the display is 0, flip up the 2nd switch.
+If the display is 0, flip up the 2nd switch.</br>
-If the display is 1, flip up the 2nd switch.
+If the display is 1, flip up the 2nd switch.</br>
-If the display is 2, flip up the 3rd switch.
+If the display is 2, flip up the 3rd switch.</br>
 If the display is 3, flip up the 4th switch.<br/>

-Stage 2:
+Stage 2:</br>
-If the display is 0, flip up the switch under the display showing “3”.
+If the display is 0, flip up the switch under the display showing “3”.</br>
-If the display is 1, flip up the switch that was set in Stage 1.
+If the display is 1, flip up the switch that was set in Stage 1.</br>
-If the display is 2, flip up the 1st switch.
+If the display is 2, flip up the 1st switch.</br>
 If the display is 3, flip up the 2nd switch.</br>

-Stage 3:
+Stage 3:</br>
-If the display is 0, flip up the switch you flipped in Stage 2.
+If the display is 0, flip up the switch you flipped in Stage 2.</br>
-If the display is 1, flip up the switch you flipped in Stage 1.
+If the display is 1, flip up the switch you flipped in Stage 1.</br>
-If the display is 2, flip up the 3rd switch.
+If the display is 2, flip up the 3rd switch.</br>
 If the display is 3, flip up the switch under the display showing “3”.<br/>

-Stage 4:
+Stage 4:</br>
-If the display is 0, flip up the switch you flipped in Stage 1.
+If the display is 0, flip up the switch you flipped in Stage 1.</br>
-If the display is 1, flip up the 1st switch.
+If the display is 1, flip up the 1st switch.</br>
-If the display is 2, flip up the switch you flipped in Stage 2.
+If the display is 2, flip up the switch you flipped in Stage 2.</br>
 If the display is 3, flip up the switch you flipped in Stage 3.<br/>

 # Additional Features